-Wil Biomiteta of Wis Hay es Troom 70 T Year 11 Food Technology [11TFT] Year 12 Food Technology [12TFT] Year 13 Food Technology [13TFT] Prerequisites: Prerequisites: Prerequisites: None.
+Food Technology Ms Hayes - Room E9 Year 11 Food Technology [11TFT] Year 12 Food Technology [12TFT] Year 13 Food Technology [13TFT] Prerequisites: Prerequisites: Prerequisites: None.
 Previous study at Year 10 is beneficial.
 Study of 11 General Science is also beneficial.
 Minimum of 10 Credits in either 11TFT/11SCI.
 Successful study at 11HOS or with TIC Approval.
-Study of 12 General Science / Biology / Chemistry is beneficial for future study or career choice.
+Study of 12 General Science /Biology /Chemistry is beneficial for future study or career choice.
 Year 12 Technology in Food or Hospitality and Level 2 Literacy.
 Prior TIC approval.
 Course Information: Course Information: Course Information: Food is a vital part of our daily lives and is essential for life.
 As our students become adults and have busy lives, it is easy to choose food which has already been prepared.
 This course aims to empower ākonga to acquire and apply knowledge of terminology and skills for fundamental cookery. Ākonga will also get the opportunity to trial and develop their own food product through combining ingredients within an authentic context.
-In this unit they will learn how to follow and create their own recipes, as well as substitute items and cooking methods as appropriate.
-Students investigate the interesting and varied world of the Food Industry.
-Whilst gaining literacy credits and building a repertoire of practical skills - students will evaluate sustainable food related practices, before implementing advance procedures to create a specified product.
+In this unit they will learn how to follow and create their own recipes, as well as substitute items and cooking methods as appropriate. Ākonga will investigate the interesting and varied world of the Food Industry, whilst building a repertoire of practical skills.First, they will complete an industry recognised food safety certificate before implementing advanced procedures to create a specified product.
 The major unit of work for the year is to develop, test, trial and evaluate their own food product and ingredient suitability for today's consumer.
-At first, the budding food technologists will perform complex procedures to create a specified product.
-Secondly, they will embark on their major project.
-Through research, brief development and functional modelling the students will aim to develop their own prototype of a food product for potential consumers - whilst seeking feedback from industry experts.
-Internal Assessments: AS92013 Product development US15892 Demonstrate knowledge Internal Assessments selected from: AS91302 Evaluate sustainable food related practices AS91351 Advanced procedures AS91357 Product development US20666 Food safety Internal Assessments selected from: AS91643 Implement complex procedures AS91608 Brief development AS91611 Develop a prototype External Assessment: AS92015 Demonstrate understanding of Materials External Assessment: AS91359 Material evaluation External Assessments: AS91612 Understanding of technological modelling Course Cost: \$170 Course Cost: \$170 Course Cost: \$170 Endorseable: No Endorseable: Yes Endorseable: Yes Internal Credits: 11 Internal Credits: 17 Internal Credits: 16 External Credits: 4 External Credits: 4 External Credits: 4 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Food Technology Leads to: 13 Food Technology 13 Product Design University Entrance Approved Examinable for Scholarship
+Initially, for this course ākonga will undertake a Unit Standard assessment, whereby they demonstrate knowledge of nutrition in commercial catering, alongside preparing dishes to suit dietary needs.
+This then leads onto their main project of the year- where they will develop a prototype of a technological outcome that meets the needs of a dietary lifestyle, whilst seeking feedback from industry experts.
+As well as, demonstrate how forms of modelling supported their development process in an externally marked report.
+The combination of these assessments aim to prepare students for post secondary education.
+Their last assessment of the year involves performing complex procedures Internal Assessments: US15892 Culinary terms AS92012 Develop an outcome for an authentic context, AS92013 Experiment with different materials to develop an outcome.
+External Assessment: AS92015 Demonstrate an understanding of techniques.
+AS91302 Evaluate sustainable food related practices AS91351 Implement advanced procedures AS91357 Develop and trial a prototype US20666 Food safety External Assessment: AS91359 Material evaluation to produce a specified food product.
+Internal Assessments selected from: US13343 Demonstrate knowledge of nutrition in commercial catering AS91608 Brief development AS91611 Develop and trial a prototype AS91643 Implement complex procedures External Assessments: AS91612 Understanding of technological modelling Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 17 Internal Credits: 17 Internal Credits: 17 External Credits: 4 External Credits: 4 External Credits: 4 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Food Technology Leads to: 13 Food Technology University Entrance Approved Examinable for Scholarship